dmorse/pscfpp/README.md

      as cylindrical or spherical copolymer micelles.

    - **pscf_pc** : The pscf_pc rogram is designed to perform SCFT
-     and PS-FTS calculations for structures systems that are periodic in 1, 2 or 3 dimensions, using standard CPU hardware.
+     and PS-FTS calculations for systems that are periodic in 1, 2 or 3 spatial dimensions, using standard CPU hardware.
 An accurate pseudo-spectral algorithm is used to solve the MDE.
 This program provides capabilities for SCFT calculations analogous to those of the older Fortran PSCF program, as well as algorithms for PS-FTS simulations.
 The suffix "pc" stands for "periodic CPU".

    - **pscf_pg** : The pscf_pg program is a GPU-accelerated version
-     of pscf_pc that can also perform SCFT and PS-FTS calculations for periodic systems.
+     of pscf_pc, which can also perform SCFT and PS-FTS calculations for periodic systems.
 It is based on algorithms similar to those used in pscf_pc and provides almost identical features, but provides higher performance for large systems.
 The suffix "pg"